 I will soon receive and review for the LINGUIST List the book ‘Normativity in Language and Linguistics,” edited by Aleksi Mäkilähde, Ville Leppänen, and Esa Itkonen (John Benjamins Publishing, 2019).
 Stay tuned! 🙂

 My reviews of the following books have just been published on the LINGUIST List website:

 - Masaru Kanetani’s (2019) monograph ‘Causation and reasoning constructions’ (John Benjamins).
-The interested reader can either read it online or download the PDF.
+Read it online or download the PDF! 🙂

-- Christian Koch and Daniel Reimann’s (2019) edited volume ‘As variedades de português no ensino de português língua não materna’ (Narr Francko Attempte).
-The interested reader can either read it online or download the PDF.
+- Christian Koch and Daniel Reimann’s (2019) edited volume ‘As variedades do português no ensino do português língua não materna’ (Narr Francko Attempte).
+Read it online or download the PDF! 🙂

 I have been accepted for a presentation at the 1st International Conference on Foreign Language Learning (ICFLL), which will be held at Universidade de Lisboa, Portugal on June 1-2, 2020.
 My contribution will be entitled ‘Aprender Português através de uma pequena tela?
 Sobre o uso de tecnologias móveis no aprendizado de idiomas estangeiros.’
 As usual, I will post the slides shortly after the conference.
 Stay tuned! 😊